-Confirmation and verification will be by Administrative Ministry on the basis of CAG/ Statutory/ Secretarial Auditor Report(s)
+Confirmation and verification will be by Administrative Ministry on the basis of CAG/ Statutory/ Secretarial Auditor Report(s).

+3. Procurement and timely payment to Micro Small Enterprises:

+Confirmation and verification will be by Administrative Ministry on the basis of Sambandh portal.
+There is no exemption/ relaxation be provided by DPE in the compliance of the parameter.
+If a CPSE has any limitation, the matter may be taken up with MoMSME and subsequently intimate the outcomes to DPE.

-- Targets as given by NITI Aayog on Asset Monetization milestones.
-Verification will be by Administrative Ministry on the basis confirmation from NITI Aayog. - Procurement and timely payment to Micro Small Enterprises: Confirmation and verification will be by Administrative Ministry on the basis of Sambandh portal. - 5.
-Steps and initiative taken for Health and Safety improvement of Human Resources in CPSEs (Target to be prescribed by the Administrative Ministry):
+4. Steps and initiative taken for Health and Safety improvement of Human Resources in CPSEs (Target to be prescribed by the Administrative Ministry):